cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## BOSH Director ##

 The Director is the core orchestrating component in BOSH which controls creation of VMs, deployment, and other life cycle events of software and services.
-Command and control is handed over to the the Director-Agent interaction after the CPI has created resources.
+Command and control is handed over to the Director-Agent interaction after the CPI has created resources.

 ## BOSH Agent ##